Graphical Finite Population Sampling: Graphical Finite Population-Sampling (GFS)

 Figure~\ref{fig:3random} provides an example of Algorithm~\ref{Al00} with each in different color.

-The two top plots in Figure~\ref{fig:3random} illustrate two different arrangements of bars, each representing a distinct design.
+The top two plots in Figure~\ref{fig:3random} illustrate two different arrangements of bars, each representing a distinct design.
 Both arrangements adhere to the FIP constraint.
-The accompanying designs (samples and probabilities) on the left, illustrate that any modification in the bar positions results in a new design, as shown by transitioning from design $\bm{p}$ with $T=9$ in the top plot to design $\bm{p^*}$ with $T=10$ in the middle plot, where the bars for $\pi_4$, $\pi_5$, $\pi_6$, and $\pi_7$ have been rearranged.
-The bottom plot in Figure \ref{fig:3random} presents two examples in design $\bm{p^*}$ to illustrate different concepts related to GFS: \begin{itemize} \item The first example demonstrates how to calculate the SIP of units, which can be determined by finding the intersection of the bars.
-In this illustration, the SIP for units $k=2$ and $\ell=3$ is highlighted in gray, resulting in a value of $\pi_{k\ell}=.12$ as specified by the design. \item The second example involves drawing random line, shown as a black line, $r=.15$.
+The accompanying designs (samples and probabilities) to the left illustrate that any modification in the position of the bars results in a new design, as shown by the transition from design $\bm{p}$ with $T = 9$ in the top plot to design $\bm{p^*}$ with $T = 10$ in the middle plot, where the bars for $\pi_4$, $\pi_5$, $\pi_6$, and $\pi_7$ have been rearranged.
+It is also evident that in the middle plot, $s_5$ could be merged with $s_6$, and $s_8$ with $s_9$, which would yield $T = 8$ — representing essentially the same design as that depicted with $T = 10$.

+The bottom plot in Figure \ref{fig:3random} presents two examples in design $\bm{p^*}$ to illustrate different concepts related to GFS: \begin{itemize} \item The first example demonstrates how to calculate the SIP for units, which can be determined by finding the intersection of the bars.
+In this illustration, the second-order inclusion probability for the units $k=2$ and $\ell=3$ is highlighted in gray, resulting in a value of $\pi_{k\ell}=.12$ as specified by the design. \item The second example involves drawing a random line, shown as a horizontal black line, $r=.15$.
 This random line passes through the FIP of units $1$, $5$ and $7$, thereby selecting these three units as the final sample.
 This visual demonstrates how a random selection process can determine the final sample based on GFS. \end{itemize}

-Then using GFS, by preserving FIP, we can estimate $Y$ unbiasedly, and by rearranging the bars, we can change SIP and then control the variance, or in other words, the precision of the estimation.

-It is notable that in GFS, after selecting the final sample, since we have all the SIP, we can easily estimate the variance of the NHT estimator using Equation \eqref{varest}.
-The next Result indicates that the method preserves the FIP.
+Using GFS, one can obtain an unbiased estimator of \(Y\) while preserving the FIP.
+Subsequently, by rearranging the bars, the SIP can be modified, allowing control over the estimator’s variance (and hence its precision).